Jeanne-Marie de Maille

 Jeanne-Marie de Maille (14 April 1331 − 28 March 1414) was a French Roman Catholic anchoress and a member of the Third Order of Saint Francis.
-Maille was born to nobles and married a nobleman herself though remained childless since she decided to remain chaste with spousal permission.
-The pair lived together until her husband died during a conflict.
-Subsequently, Maille became an anchoress at a church where she was characterised by humility and holiness.
+Jeanne-Marie was born into a noble family, and married a nobleman herself, though she remained childless as a result of her chaste life.
+She and her husband lived together until his death in 1363.
+Subsequently, Jeanne-Marie became an anchoress at a church where she was characterised by humility and holiness.
 Pope Pius IX confirmed her beatification on 27 April 1871.